mercury19/WRECKERdevspace/README.md

 	* Ignore references in the middle of constants, script names, etc., "create_mesh_overlay" for example.
 	* Access files in a subdirectory if you want to change some old files that have quoted references to dynamic ones, for example.
 	* Replace all imports with a single "from compiler import *"
+	* Ignore identifiers at the end of words, spt_ vs pt_ for example. pt_ is the party_templates identifier, which we want to change, while spt_ is a constant, which we don't want to change.

 It CANNOT:

 	* Change string references.
-As is, it relies on the old and new references having the same prefix, and since WRECK has to use "s." in place of "str_", the program can't change that.
-	* Ignore identifiers at the end of words, spt_ vs pt_ for example. pt_ is the party_templates identifier, which we want to change, while spt_ is a constant, which we don't want to change.
+At the moment there are far too many objects that use "str_" but are not strings for string references to be replaced by the current algorithm

-In addition, I would avoid using this for module_strings, module_constants, and module_info/pages.
-Not only is it mostly unnecessary, I haven't thoroughly examined those files so I don't know there are things that would be replaced, but shouldn't be.
+In addition, I would avoid using this for module_strings, module_dialogs, module_constants, and module_info/pages.
+I haven't thoroughly examined those files so I don't know there are things that would be replaced, but shouldn't be.